wso2-attic/ballerina-integrator/README.md

 ### Implementation of the database handling utility functions
 You can implement custom functions in Ballerina which does specific tasks.
-For this scenario, we need to have utility functions that deal with MySQL database.
+For this scenario, we need to have utility functions to deal with MySQL database.
 The following code is the implementation of the database utility package.
 ```ballerina
 package employeeService.util.db;